Site icon Onomichi

 Miyajima Island (Itsukushima Shrine)

-Often ranked among Japan’s “Three Great Views,” Miyajima is an absolute must-visit.
+Often ranked among Japan’s “Three Great Views,” Miyajima Island is an absolute must-visit.
 Just a short ferry ride from Hiroshima (covered by JR Pass from Miyajimaguchi Station), the island is home to the UNESCO World Heritage site of Itsukushima Shrine.
 Famous for its “floating” torii gate, which appears to float on the water at high tide, the shrine complex is a breathtaking example of traditional Japanese architecture.

 Allow a full day for Miyajima to truly soak in its atmosphere.